Trade relationships during and after a crisis: Theoretical framework

+The critical determinant is therefore not the disruption per se, but the \emph{relative} magnitudes of replacement costs and profit losses.
+In settings like the flower sector, where relationship-specific knowledge and product customization make forming new matches costly and slow, replacement costs tend to be high.
+The condition is therefore likely to bind for most relationships --- unless the disruption is severe enough that delivered quantities collapse entirely.\\

+\textbf{From results to empirical evidence.}\ The two results jointly rationalize the heterogeneous responses documented in the empirical analysis.
+Whether the \textit{indirect} or \textit{direct} effect dominates depends on the share of a firm's portfolio that is exposed.

+When exposure is limited (a low share of disrupted relationships within the portfolio), the indirect effect dominates.
+Disruptions to other relationships raise the marginal value of any link that continues to function, and firms optimally preserve disrupted matches in anticipation of resumed deliveries.
+This is consistent with Figure~\ref{fig:main} (right panel): conditional on the importer, exposed relationships are less likely to end at the time of the shock.

+When exposure is widespread (a high share of disrupted relationships), the \textit{direct} effect dominates, as profit losses accumulate across the portfolio.
+With many simultaneously disrupted links, the \textit{indirect} channel --- which depends on the existence of well-functioning alternatives --- weakens.
+For high in-degree importers, this manifests as both relationship termination (Figure~\ref{fig:firm_Exposure}) and firm exit (Figure~\ref{fig:firm_Exit}).

+Low in-degree importers respond differently.
+Because their portfolios are smaller, ending a single relationship would force immediate exit; consequently, they preserve existing matches and instead pay the search cost $\rho_x$ to form new ones (Figure~\ref{fig:new_matches}).
+The framework rationalizes this through the relative magnitudes of the replacement cost and the disruption-induced loss: when the firm has few links, the option to absorb temporary delivery shortfalls and search elsewhere dominates termination.

-The framework clarifies why relationship-level estimates show increased relationship survival, while firm-level exposure predicts higher overall relationship churn and exit.
-However, the model is deliberately stylized and abstracts from several margins observed in the data, most notably delayed shipments and shipment reorganization.
-These short-run adjustments operate within existing relationships and are not explicitly modelled here.
-As a result, the framework captures firms’ extensive-margin decisions over relationships, but not the full set of intensive-margin responses used to absorb temporary supply disruptions.
+The framework is deliberately stylized and abstracts from several margins observed in the data, most notably delayed shipments and shipment reorganization within existing relationships.
+These intensive-margin responses operate within the period of disruption and are not modeled here.
+The framework therefore captures firms' extensive-margin decisions over relationships, but not the full set of short-run adjustments used to absorb temporary supply shocks.
+A more complete model incorporating dynamic inventory management or endogenous search would be a natural extension, but lies beyond the scope of this paper.